Jackfish, Ontario

 In the 1930s A lumber company here sent logs by ship for use at pulp mills in the United States.

 During World War II, young Canadian men of Japanese origin from British Columbia were sent to road construction camps, including one at Jackfish, to work on the construction of the Trans-Canada Highway.

 With the dieselization of CPR's motive power and replacement of its steam engines in the 1950s, the fortunes of the town began to decline.
 The fish stocks also collapsed with the introduction of the sea lamprey into the Great Lakes.

 The Lakeview Hotel at Jackfish, built at the end of the 19th century, remained a popular stopping place during the summer for a number of years.
 The hotel burned down in 1960.
 By September, 1963 two families remained in Jackfish and they moved out of the town a month later.
 Hence, the town site was totally abandoned by 1963.

 The name Jackfish and its railroad connection still exist.
 The Canadian Pacific Railway operates and maintains a siding named Jackfish located just east of the original Jackfish townsite.
-The siding is part of the operating infrastructure making up the Heron Bay Subdivision, a defined piece of track which extends from White River to Schreiber, Ontario.
+The siding is part of the operating infrastructure making up the, a defined piece of track which extends from White River to Schreiber, Ontario.
 Jackfish siding is 14,000 feet in length.
 It is a signalled siding rated for 30 mph.
 The signals and switches are part of a Centralized Traffic Control (CTC) system operated by a Rail Traffic Controller situated in Canadian Pacific Railway's headquarters in Calgary, Alberta.